SuhasReddy651/Google-Form-Updates/README.md

   `Extensions` → `Apps Script`

 ### 2. Add the Script
-- Create a new file named: `EmailSendFunction.js`
-- Paste the entire final code into it.
+- Paste the entire code from `EmailSendFunction.js` into it.

 ---